tsallinen/oskari-server-extension-template/README.md

     oskari.email.sender=<sender@domain.com>
     oskari.email.host=<smtp.domain.com>

+## Modifying the initial application setup:

+1) You will need a Java migration to run your setup file like this:

+    app-resources/src/main/java/flyway/myapp/V1_0_0__initial_db_content.java

+Or you can run these as individual flyway migrations.

+*Note!* All database tables are created with the core migration.

+2) Your setup should add application specific content like layers, users, appsetups.

+You can reference sql files under oskari-server/content-resources like adding inspire-themes:

+    app-resources/src/main/resources/setup/myapp.json

+You can modify dataproviders and users as this is just another example overriding the sample setup:

+    app-resources/src/main/resources/sql

-If you would like to have a non-admin user you can add these lines to app-resouces/src/main/resources/sql/initial-users.sql:
+For example if you would like to have a non-admin user you can add these lines to app-resources/src/main/resources/sql/initial-users.sql:

     -- add user;
     INSERT INTO oskari_users(user_name, first_name, last_name, uuid) VALUES('user', 'Oskari', 'Olematon', 'fdsa-fdsa-fdsa-fdsa-fdsa');